• Blog

 July 23, 2025

 Sponsors and CROs operating across borders may have recently encountered new and growing challenges when importing clinical trial materials into Canada.
-These challenges are closely tied to the recent rollout of the Canada Border Services Agency’s (CBSA) Canadian Assessment and Revenue Management (CARM) system, which has introduced substantial procedural changes for organizations involved in global studies.
+These challenges are closely tied to the recent rollout of the Canada Border Services Agency’s (CBSA) CBSA Assessment and Revenue Management (CARM) system.
+CARM compliance requires all commercial importers into Canada to be registered, introducing substantial procedural changes for organizations involved in global studies.

 A Changing Landscape for Clinical Imports

-Under this new framework, the requirements for acting as Importer of Record (IOR) have become more stringent.
-Entities must ensure proper registration and system alignment, or risk facing avoidable clearance delays such as the goods being returned to sender – or worse – destroyed in customs.
-These outcomes can be costly for Sponsors and may place significant strain on clinical trial budgets and timelines.
+Under this new CARM compliance framework, the requirements for acting as the Importer of Record (IOR) into Canada have become more stringent.
+Entities must ensure proper registration and system alignment, or risk clearance delays, including goods returned or even destroyed in customs.

-The Effect of Canada’s CARM System on Non-Resident Importers
+The Effect of Canada’s CARM Compliance System on Non-Resident Importers

-This shift has introduced new risk exposure for studies relying on outdated compliance approaches.
-In some instances, investigational products and critical study equipment have been delayed at customs, affecting activation timelines and compromising supply availability.
+This shift has introduced new risks for studies that rely on outdated compliance approaches.
+In some instances, investigational products and critical study equipment have been delayed at customs, affecting activation timelines and compromising supply availability in Canada.

 Medical Device Imports into Canada with CARM: Elevated Scrutiny